LORD-MicroStrain/Protocols/Wireless/Commands.md

 <br>

-## Change Node Communication Protocol (v1)
+## Test Node Communication Protocol (v1)
 ``ASPP v1.7``

-The **Change Node Communication Protocol** command is used to change the communication protocol of a Node.
-This command is handled by the BaseStation.
+The **Test Node Communication Protocol** command is used to test changing the communication protocol of a Node.
+This is useful, as it is possible to switch a Node from LXRS mode to LXRS+ mode, and then no longer be able to communicate with it due to the reduced range.
 The BaseStation will switch the Node to the specified protocol, switch itself over to the specified protocol, and attempt to ping the Node.
-If the ping attempts are successful, the Node will stay in that protocol mode.
-If the ping attempts fail, the Node will be reverted to the original protocol it was configured for before this command was used.
-In either case, the BaseStation will change back to its original communication protocol.
+After the command completes, the BaseStation and Node will be changed back to the original communication protocol.

 ##### Command:
 ```cpp